lumina-desktop/lumina-docs/lumina.rst

 packages for other distributions.
 If you plan to compile Lumina from source, refer to `DEPENDENCIES <https://github.com/pcbsd/lumina/blob/master/DEPENDENCIES>`_ and ensure all dependent software is installed and to `README <https://github.com/pcbsd/lumina/blob/master/README.md>`_ for build instructions.

-Once installed, add "Lumina-DE" as the name of the binary in your :file:`.startx`, :file:`.xinitrc`, or similar X startup file.
+Once installed, add :command:`start-lumina-desktop` as the name of the binary in your :file:`.startx`, :file:`.xinitrc`, or similar X startup file.

 .. note:: No startup configuration is needed when installed on a PC-BSD® system as the PCDM login manager will automatically display Lumina in the login menu.
 Simply log out, select Lumina, and log back in.